 A combination ticket costs just over $38 and change for roundtrip transportation and admission to Keukenhof.
 We recommend buying your combo ticket ahead of time.

 From Amsterdam's City Center

-- Bus/train from Amsterdam will takes between an hour and and hour and a half depending on traffic and transfer times.
-There’s two start location options from Amsterdam:
+- Bus/train from Amsterdam will take between an hour, and hour and a half, depending on traffic and transfer times.
+There are two start location options from Amsterdam:

-- Amsterdam Central: you take train Metro M 52 for this option, and transfer to Bus 852 at RAI Station Amsterdam.
+- Amsterdam Central: you take the Metro M 52 train for this option and transfer to Bus 852 at RAI Station Amsterdam.
 The bus takes you to the entrance to Keukenhof.
 The cost of this is €30, excluding the metro portion of the journey, which costs extra.